OperatorJack/Magicka-Expanded/Magicka Expanded Package/00 - Framework/Magicka Expanded - readme.txt

 This mod consist of multiple BAIN packages:
 00 - Framework
 * The package does not introduce anything new into the game.
 It is a base package for other mods to build on.
-This does not require an ESP.
 If a mod says it requires Magicka Expanded, it likely only requires this package.
 This is the core framework that lets the spell packs and other dependent mods work.

-01 - Resource Pack
-* Contains an ESP used by other spell packs.
-Must be installed and enabled if using any of the packages below.
+Contains an .ESP which is required for managing some objects.

-02 - Lore Friendly Pack
+01 - Lore Friendly Pack
 * Adds new lore friendly magic effects and spells.
 See package readme for more info.

-03 - Summoning Pack
+02 - Summoning Pack
 * Adds new summoning magic effects and spells.
 See package readme for more info.

-04 - Teleportation Pack
+03 - Teleportation Pack
 * Adds new teleportation magic effects and spells.
 See package readme for more info.

-05 - Tamriel Rebuilt Pack
+04 - Tamriel Rebuilt Pack
 * Adds new summoning and teleportation magic effects and spells for TR content.
 See package readme for more info.

-06 - Weather Magick Pack
+05 - Weather Magick Pack
-* Adds new magic effects to manipulate the weather.
+* Adds new magic effects to manipulate the weather & weather inspired spells.

-07 - Cortex Pack
+06 - Cortex Pack
 * Adds new magic effects inspired by Cortex's Scripted Spells mod.

 This mod allows the distribution of spells through spell tomes and grimoires.
 Spell tomes teach 1 spell per book.
 Spell grimoires teach 2+ spells per book.
 This mod uses leveled lists and booksellers for spell distribution, but Spell Packs may use any mechanism to distribute spells.
 Please refer to the Spell Pack you are using for instructions for finding the spells within.
 If using spell tomes and grimoires, they will be dynamically placed through MWSE and do not require cell edits in the Construction Set.